RadarGaussianDet3D: Gaussian Representation-based Real-time 3D Object Detection with 4D Automotive Radars: Experiments

 \subsection{Implementation Details}

 \textbf{Datasets and Evaluation Metrics.} Two publicly available datasets are used to evaluate the proposed RadarGaussianDet3D: TJ4DRadSet \cite{TJ4DRadSet} and View-of-Delft (VoD) \cite{VoD}.
 Both datasets provide synchronized data from a 4D radar, a camera, and a LiDAR, with tens of thousands of annotated 3D bounding boxes.
 Compared with VoD, TJ4DRadSet is collected under more complex road and traffic conditions with greater lighting variability, making detection significantly more challenging.
+Experiments on both TJ4DRadSet and VoD are conducted using their official dataset partitioning, with models trained and evaluated on each dataset independently.

 Following the official TJ4DRadSet protocol, both 3D and BEV average precisions (APs) are evaluated over the region $D=[x_{\min},x_{\max}]\times[y_{\min},y_{\max}]\times[z_{\min},z_{\max}]=[0,69.12\mathrm m]\times[-39.68\mathrm m,39.68\mathrm m]\times[-4\mathrm m,2\mathrm m]$ for car, pedestrian, cyclist, and truck.